Interim Relief to FDC in KROMALITE Trademark Dispute

 The Battle for Respect continues: Sammaan Capital v.
 Svamaan Financial

 The Battle for Respect continues: Sammaan Capital v.
-Svamaan Financial Featured image for The Battle for Respect continues: Sammaan Capital v.
+Svamaan Financial Featured image for article: The Battle for Respect continues: Sammaan Capital v.
 Svamaan Financial

 The Delhi High Court addressed the appeals in the Sammaan Capital v.
 Svamaan Financial trademark dispute.
 The case involved phonetic similarity, consumer confusion, and corporate branding rights.
 The Court maintained the status quo, requiring disclaimers in advertisements and setting a final hearing for April 2025.